zcash/zcash-devtool/README.md

 RUST_LOG=debug cargo run --release -- -w <wallet_dir> <command>
 ```

+## Documentation

+For a step-by-step guide for how to get started using these tools, see [this
+walkthrough](doc/walkthrough.md).

 ## License

 All code in this workspace is licensed under either of